 This is a class-style created by Kara Keating, the director at Movement Arts.
-I trained in the practice in October of 2016, because it’s fun.
+I taught there for nearly two years, almost exclusively.
+I trained in YogaTone in October of 2016, because it’s fun.
+I really had no other reason to do the training — I don’t teach it, and don’t really want to teach it.
 It’s sort of Zenned up dance-party yoga — mindful movement for every-kind-of-health, including the physical heart and the energetic one.

 Theory and Practice of Restorative Yoga:

 On March 19, I flew to San Francisco for a one-day workshop on Restorative Yoga, taught by Judith Lasater.
 The 32-student event was held at Bija Yoga, in San Francisco.
 Yes, it was awesome to finally meet the writer, doctorate, and physical therapist who helped shape my practice and teaching protocols.
+I have read nearly all of her books, and re-read a couple of them.
 If I ever put my hands on students (to the yoga newbies, some instructors will move your body for you) I tend to ask first.
 The “ask first, then touch” protocol is hers.
 When I say, “The full pose is not the best pose, the best pose is the best one for your body today” — that is a guideline I took from her books.
 I read her first book in 2000, and her writing has created brush-strokes for every element of my teaching.

 Teacher training: 2011 to 2012

 200-hour Yoga Teacher Training at Pacific Yoga, studying with Theresa Elliott and Kathryn Payne.
 Awesomely cathartic.
 I’ve taken many workshops from Theresa, since I started as a practitioner: I did not keep track of all of them, because I didn’t expect this to turn into a career.
 I think when I started doing yoga, it was more like gaining a new body part, or a new section to your mind.
-And Theresa is a brilliant encyclopedia of kinesiology.
+And Theresa is a flow-movement guru.
+She is a dancer and she is Iyengar trained.
 I am always on the edge of my seat when I train with her.

 Authored the Guide to Understanding Yoga and Breast Cancer.
 This project included interviews with healthcare professionals and women who had made it to the other side of cancer treatment, as well as some still in the thick of it.
 I interviewed author Mary Pullig Schatz, M.D., for that brochure.